Philippine Carabao Center: History

 It was set up in 1992 on a 40 ha piece of land donated by Central Luzon State University on its main campus, initially with 6 network centers in 1992.
 7 more network centers were added in 1994 bringing the total to 13.
 It was sponsored as a bill by the then senator Joseph Estrada and eventually enacted as a law through Republic Act 7307 i.e. the Philippine Carabao Act of 1992.

-Carabao's global, asian and filipino population

-As per the Food and Agriculture Organization of the United Nations (FAO), report, the global buffalo population was 148 million in 1992.
-Asia has 98% of the global buffalo population of nearly 194 million.
-In 2003, India had 98 million water buffalo (57% of world's buffalo population), followed by 23 million (12% of world's buffalo population) in China, and 3.2 million (1.6% of world's buffalo population) swamp-type carabao in the Philippines.
-Buffalo play an important part in India, China and Philippines's national and rural economy.
-The PCC was set up with the aims to enhance carabao breed.